 Why We Recommend the Fitbit Charge 2 Heart Rate

-2. Fitbit Alta HR: Best Women’s Smart HRM Bracelet
+2. Fitbit Alta HR: Best Fitness Watch for Women

 If you simply took a look at the spec sheet, it would not surprise us if you confused this Fitbit model for some of their other models.
 This is in a large part because the Fitbit Alta HR is another in the brand’s high-end fitness bracelet lineup.
 The good news with this is that you can expect the Alta HR to provide a wealth of features that are not always as common on even many of the other top-tier smart HRM bracelet brands.
 The downside to this is that the Alta HR is one of the most expensive smart HRM bracelets that we reviewed.